Endz of the World: industrial rooftops and factory chimneys at dusk, furnace glow on the horizon, Black Country.

 Excerpt from Endz of the World.
 9 minutes.
 Screened at Chelsea Space, Chelsea College of Arts, 2025.

 I worked with software engineers to build a database from the gallery’s public-domain collection scans and mid-twentieth-century images of empire workers.
-We tagged everything and trained a dedicated machine learning model.
-The model made images from prompts I wrote, pulled from research and local testimony.
+We tagged everything and built a dedicated composite image-making system.
+The system rendered images from prompts I wrote, pulled from research and local testimony.
 Visions of the spaces between histories that I couldn’t reach with a camera.

 ← Previous: Green Lions Next: Three Cantos →